ayioka/MoMo-Data-Analysis/README.md

 - Our instructor MR. WAKUMA for guidance
 - Open source community for amazing tools
--
+- Nestjs for the backend framework

-Shem, Mpeta & Samuel
+Shem, Mpeta & Samuel!!!!